samuel-un/programa-calculo-maleta/README.md

-# 🧳 Luggage Finder by Dimensions
+# 🧳 Suitcase finder by dimensions

 A simple Java Swing application to search for the **smallest suitable luggage** based on user-entered dimensions.
 Perfect for workshops, warehouses, or logistics operations that need to quickly identify fitting luggage from a catalog.